CardiacModelling/BenNevisBenchmark/basin-problem/README.md

 ```
 twice to avoid memory overflow (at least I think this is why it would die if I try to calculate it all in one go on my machine).

+There is also a testing script for a small example in `test.py`.

 The note books in `./ipynb`:
 - `fig-1.ipynb` plots (entire map + Ben Nevis + Ben Macdui + height histogram) figure;
 - `plot-boa.ipynb` gives a method for plotting the b.o.a. labels over the height map;